funovus/editor-wiki/Trigger-API-Reference-DCEI-Functions-Unit.md

 ```
 #### Description
 [](description-start)
-Enable applying stats on collision for unit
+Enable applying stats on collision for unit.

+*Experimental API: Not intended for wide use*
 [](description-end)

 #### Parameters